-It’s easy for rust and corrosion to build up around your pressure relief valve and cause it to stop malfunctioning, which can have serious consequences for your water heater.
+It’s easy for rust and corrosion to build up around your pressure relief valve and cause it to stop malfunctioning, which can have severe consequences for your water heater.

-When you lift it up, hot water should flow out of the end of your drainpipe, signaling that everything is in perfect working order.
+When you lift it, hot water should flow out of the end of your drainpipe, signaling that everything is in perfect working order.

 Inspect Your Anode Rod

-Water heaters are equipped with anode rods, which attract any corrosive elements which may be in your water supply, such as minerals and calcium.
-If your anode rod is worn out and not functioning properly, then your water tank may be susceptible to issues and clogs from corrosion, so it’s important to inspect it regularly.
+Water heaters are equipped with anode rods, which attract corrosive elements in your water supply, such as minerals and calcium.
+If your anode rod is worn out and not functioning correctly, your water tank may be susceptible to issues and clogs from corrosion, so it’s essential to inspect it regularly.

 Get reliable plumbing service to keep you warm all winter long by calling 408-215-4612 to reach the experts at Genmor Plumbing, Inc in San Jose, CA.